 Directions to the Rainbow Falls

 You can find the Rainbow Falls at the northwest border of Hilo, just off Rainbow Drive.
-To get to the falls, drive up Wainuenue Avenue, bear to the right on Rainbow Drive, and park in the parking lot on your right.
+To get to the falls, drive up Wainuenue Avenue, turn to the right on Rainbow Drive, and park in the parking lot on your right hand side.